jitsi/handbook/docs/devops-guide/reservation.md

     reservations_api_prefix = "http://reservation.example.com"
 ```

-URL base is used to construct request URL.
+The URL base is used to construct the request URL.
 Currently, only `'/conference'`
 endpoint is supported, so all request will go to:

 ```
 http://reservation.example.com/conference
 ```
-Additional configurations are available:
+Additional configuration options are available:
 * "reservations_api_timeout" to change API call timeouts (defaults to 20 seconds)
 * "reservations_api_headers" to specify custom HTTP headers included in
   all API calls e.g. to provide auth tokens.
-* "reservations_api_retry_count" to the number of times API call failures are retried (defaults to 3)
+* "reservations_api_retry_count" to specify the number of times API call failures are retried (defaults to 3)
 * "reservations_api_retry_delay" seconds to wait between retries (defaults to 3s)
-* "reservations_api_should_retry_for_code" to a function that takes an HTTP response code and
+* "reservations_api_should_retry_for_code" as a function that takes an HTTP response code and
-  returns true if API call should be retried.
+  returns true if the API call should be retried.
 By default, retries are done for 5XX
   responses.
 Timeouts are never retried, and HTTP call failures are always retried.

 ```